Special Awards Organizations

 Florida Institute of Technology, located on Florida's Space Coast near Kennedy Space Center, offers full undergraduate and graduate programs in engineering, science, psychology, business and aeronautics.

 The Bruno Kessler Foundation (FBK) is a leading research center in Trento, Italy.
 WebValley is the FBK Summer School program for interdisciplinary scientific research.
-A team of enthusiastic and motivated high school students and FBK researchers accepts a project challenge, this year on a novel web platform for studying microbiome in children.
-FBK's Board of Directors will award 4 Intel ISEF finalists full fellowships, including travel to Italy, to be part of the WebValley team in June 2014.
+A team of enthusiastic and motivated high school students and FBK researchers accepts a project challenge, this year on a novel web platform for data analytics on signals from wearable sensors.
+FBK's Board of Directors will award 3 Intel ISEF finalists full fellowships, including travel to Italy, to be part of the WebValley team in June 2015.

 This award is presented by the family of Krishnamurthy Soumyanath (1957 - 2010), for the best project in Computer Engineering.
 K. Soumyanath was an Intel Fellow and Chief Architect, Integrated Platform Research at Intel Labs, USA, leading research and development in circuits and architectures for next-generation transceiver devices.
 The prize honors the memory of an energetic and adventurous individual who inspired and mentored many young people to excel in all aspects of life.